Use of the Center and its collections is limited to enrolled students, faculty and staff of the University of Chicago and approved researchers.

 Guidelines for using the study collection

-The FSC's study collection is intended for use in classroom instruction and individual study.
-Most patrons are required to watch films on-site in the FSC's viewing room but off-site loans are made to faculty and lecturers teaching in the university.
-FSC materials are circulated with the intention that they only be used for curricular or institutional research purposes.
-By loaning materials the FSC does not give or imply permission for public presentation.
+The FSC's study collection may be used for face-to-face classroom instruction and individual study.
+Most patrons are required to watch films on-site in the FSC's viewing rooms.
+Faculty and lecturers may borrow items for classroom use except for those designated as ON RESERVE in the catalog.
+The Film Studies Center does not own the copyright to any materials in the collection and by loaning them does not give or imply permission for public presentation.

 Access for Faculty, Students, & Staff